 The media reflected this, as many films — especially ones from the 1980s and 1990s — heavily feature shopping malls as important locations.
 Mallrats, Clueless, The Blues Brothers, and Dawn of the Dead all have characters who spend major time in malls (though one just happens to be filled with zombies).

-Current media also draws on the odd allure of abandoned malls.
+Today, as abandoned malls have become the norm, the very notion of these indoor shopping centers has taken on an entirely different character.
 Gillian Flynn, author of Gone Girl, says, "For kids of the '80s especially, dead malls have a very strong allure.
 We were the last of the free-range kids, roaming around malls, not really buying anything, but just looking.
 To see all those big looming spaces so empty now — it's a childhood haunting."

 The idea of the American mall began in Minnesota, and that's where it reached its peak.